KyleRego/KyleRego.github.io/collections/_software_development_notes/the-linux-command-line.markdown

 **These notes are a work in progress.**

-A shell is a program that passes commands from the user to the operating system.
-Typically the user interacts with the shell using a terminal emulator.
-Almost all Linux distributions include a shell called Bash.
+A *shell* is a program that passes commands from the user to the operating system.
+Typically the user interacts with the shell using a *terminal emulator*.
+Almost all Linux distributions include a shell called *Bash*.

-The Bash shell prompt is `username@machinename` following by the current working directory, followed by `$` (or `#` if superuser).
-The up key can be used to see previous commands and usually the last 1000 commands are remembered by default.
+The Bash shell prompt is `username@machinename` followed by (and separated by `:`) the current working directory followed by `$` (or `#` if superuser) e.g. `regoky@LAPTOP:~/projects$`.

 # Commands

 There are several different types of commands.
-They can be compiled binaries, programs written in scripting languages, shell builtins which are programs built into the shell itself, shell scripts which are incorporated into the environment, or aliases.
+They can be compiled binaries, programs written in scripting languages such as Ruby, *shell builtins* which are programs built into the shell itself, shell scripts which are incorporated into the environment, or aliases.

+The up key can be used to see previous commands.
+By default, usually the last 1000 commands are remembered.
+The command history list is kept in `bash_history` in the home directory and can be viewed at any time with `history | less`.

+The tab key can be used to take advantage of *completion* which saves you the trouble of having to type what the rest of what the shell can infer you were going to.

 - `date`
   - Shows the current date